devremoto/discount/Readme.md

 - **ProductApi** `Node JS and GRPC client` with `swagger` enabled and `hystrixjs` as cirtuit breaker library

-* **Frontend** - angular aplications to manage CRUD operations and simulate de logged user
+* **Frontend** - angular aplications to manage CRUD operations and simulate user logged
   > - 1 - **Special Date** - responsible to configure discounts at a specific date
-  > - 2 - **Products** - manages CRUD operations and allows to visualize the discounts when is user birthdate or Special Date (e.g.:BLack Friday)
+  > - 2 - **Products** - manages CRUD operations and allows to visualize the discounts when is user birthdate or Special Date (e.g.:Black Friday)
   > - 3 - **Users** - Manages CRUD operations and allows to simulate the user logon, in order to pass `X-USER-ID` headers to ProductApi services and Discount Service (GRPC)

 ## RUN